 The Hooligan Navy, however, did rescue hundreds of survivors of vessels sunk by U-boat attacks.

-By the second half of April, Allied shipping losses were halved.
+By the second half of April, Allied shipping losses fell by half.
 On April 17, a Coast Guard cutter sank U-175 with depth charges while escorting a convoy south of Iceland.
 On May 9, another Coast Guard vessel sunk U-352 in the North Atlantic.

 In May and June, there were only 87 U-boat attacks on U.S. shipping.
-By July and August, the coast was finally blacked out, and only 26 U-boats attacked merchant ships on the East Coast.
+By July and August, the government finally ordered the coast blacked out, and U-boat attacks fell to 26 on the East Coast.

-Military air defenses were getting stronger, and on July 7 the first Army Air Corps bomber sunk U-701 with two bombs.
+Military air defenses were getting stronger, and on July 7 the first Army Air Corps bomber sank U-701 with two bombs.

 On July 19, German Admiral Donitz ordered the U-boats redeployed.
 Operation Drumbeat was over.